Table of Contents

 Whatever your dream, a small business grant for women can help you realize it.

-If you don’t find the right small business grant for women, you still have other financing options.
-There are many small business loans for women that offer low interest rates and favorable terms to female entrepreneurs that qualify.
+If you donât find the right small business grant for women, you still have other financing options.
+There are small business loans for women that may offer low interest rates and favorable terms to female entrepreneurs that qualify.

 Keep in mind that sometimes applying for and getting a small business loan can take weeks or months to process.
 If you need funds faster, you could try a business credit card or an alternative loan with a quicker turnaround.
-Still, be aware those options may come with downsides, like higher interest rates.
+Still, be aware that those options may come with downsides, like higher interest rates.

-If you’re seeking financing for your business, SoFi is here to support you.
-On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.
+If youâre seeking financing for your business, SoFi is here to support you.
+On SoFiâs marketplace, you can shop and compare financing options for your business in minutes.

 Photo credit: iStock/andresr

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.